Advance Your Career as a Certified Electronic Health Record Specialist in Georgia

 • Vocabulary patient visit management

-In addition, effective communication skills are a must for working with various stakeholders, including healthcare providers, insurance companies, and patients.
+In addition, effective communication skills are necessary for working with various stakeholders, including healthcare providers, insurance companies, and patients.

 Medical Terminology and Coding